MGNute/stamps-tutorial/tutorial.md

 + `-A [alignment subset size]`
 + `-P [placement subset size]`

 TIPP was run with an alignment subset size of 100 (slightly less than 10% of the Clostridia reference package) and a placement subset size of 1000 (greater than the entire Clostridia reference package).
 Recall that running SEPP/TIPP with larger placement subset sizes can increase accuracy but is more computationally intensive.
-The default alignment subset size follows the 10% rule.
+The default alignment subset size follows the 10% rule (i.e., 10% of the placement subset).

 The next two options specify the support thresholds used by TIPP.
 + `-at [alignment support threshold]`
 + `-pt [placement support threshold]`

 TIPP was run with support thresholds of 0.95, which is the default.
+(More recent experiments have suggested this might be conservative, so relaxing this is an option to get broader classification at the risk of a slight increase in false-positives.)

 The next two options specify the input and output.
 + `-f [`[`fragment file -- fasta`](samples/16S/SRR1219742_RDP_2016_Clostridia.fasta)`]`